 Cooling devices are usually controlled manually in a standalone, decentralised manner by manual operators who adjust chilled water setpoints and turn chillers on and off depending on the situation.
 However, centralised systems management and Data Center Infrastructure Management (DCIM) software can greatly increase the accuracy and responsiveness of the cooling equipment to changing conditions, which in turn can help increase energy efficiency accordingly.

 Conclusion: The findings of White Paper 227

-To assess the overall costs savings possible using higher CHW temperatures, Schneider Electric’s Data Center Science Center studied the operations of two data centres, similar in terms of the cooling architectures but located in two very different climactic regions.
+To assess the overall costs savings possible using higher CHW temperatures, Schneider Electric's Data Center Science Center studied the operations of two data centers, similar in terms of the cooling architectures but located in two very different climactic regions.
 The first was the previously mentioned facility in Frankfurt, Germany and the second was in Miami, Florida; A city that has, what one would typically describe as a tropical monsoon climate.

 By enabling higher CHW temperatures the Frankfurt facility saw total energy savings of 61% compared with traditional cooling methods.
 When adiabatic cooling was added, a small improvement of 63% energy savings over baseline was achieved.

 In Miami, with its hotter climate, warmer CHW temperatures provided a 34% increase in energy savings over baseline, and when adiabatic cooling was added, this yielded an increase in savings over baseline of 39%.